Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Coherent state discrimination

 Applying the theory of minimum-error discrimination to two coherent states with opposite signs in their amplitudes, $\left\{\ket{\alpha},\ket{-\alpha}\right\}, \alpha\in\mathbb{R}$, yields an optimal measurement of the form \cite{Helstrom:1969aa}

 where

 and $\hat{\Pi}_1=\ket{+}\bra{+}=\mathbb{I}-\ket{-}\bra{-}$, with the identity operator here being valid on the signal space, $\mathbb{I}\ket{\pm\alpha}=\ket{\pm\alpha}$.

 The optimal measurement in state discrimination problems is not unique \cite{Barnett:09,Bae_2015}.
 Moreover, the actual implementation of the Helstrom measurement of the form of Eq.~\eqref{CatMeas} is a projection onto a cat state, and is impractical with today's technologies.
-Only recently have projective measurements onto cat state bases been performed \cite{Izumi:2018aa}, but this is only in the low-amplitude limit and it is achieved with poor fidelity due to detector imperfections.
-The Dolinar principle has been demonstrated experimentally \cite{Cook:2007aa}, but continuous feedback techniques come with several drawbacks, including low symbol repetition rate and the need for fast detectors.
-With these limitations in mind, various optical receivers designed to approach and in some cases saturate the Helstrom bound for BPSK have been conceived.
+Only recently have projective measurements onto cat states been performed \cite{Izumi:2018aa}, but this is only in the low-amplitude limit and it is achieved with poor fidelity due to detector imperfections.
+With these limitations in mind, various optical receivers designed to approach and in some cases saturate the Helstrom bound for coherent state discrimination have been conceived.